k2view-academy/K2View-Academy/articles/39_fabric_catalog/99_catalog_setup_guide.md

 * The  ```Discovery``` folder, which includes the ```plugins.discovery``` configuration file and the Catalog  MTables for classification and masking.
   * The Discovery folder is copied under ```\Implementation\SharedObjects\Interfaces``` folder in your project tree.

+Deploy the project upon the completion.

-Note that the copied folders are hidden in the .NET Studio and thus cannot be seen in the project tree.
-Nevertheless, they will be loaded to the Fabric memory upon the project deployment.
+Note that the copied folders are hidden in the Desktop Studio and thus cannot be seen in the project tree.

 ## Solution Limitations